What is the Controlled Substances Act, and what does it have to do with the legal use of marijuana in the US?

 Substances and drugs in the Schedule IV category have a low potential for abuse relative to Schedule III; they are currently accepted for medical use in the US, and they may lead to limited dependence psychologically and physically, compared to the substances in Schedule III.

-Control of Schedule IV drugs require that refills of up to 5 times are allowed within a 6 month period, and it can be done by the authorization of the prescription itself or by a call-in to the medical practitioner.
+Control of Schedule IV drugs requires that refills of up to 5 times are allowed within a 6 month period, and it can be done by the authorization of the prescription itself or by a call-in to the medical practitioner.

 Some examples of Schedule IV drugs include Xanax, Valium, Ativan, and Ambien.